Why You Should Be Wary of Prescription Drugs

 • Depression: 5-HTP, Chamomile, Ginseng, Lavender, Omega-3 Fatty Acids, Saffron, S-Adenosylmethionine, St. John’s Wort

-• OCD: 5-HTP, Inositol, Milk Thistle (Silybum Marianum), N-Acetylcysteine, St. John’s Wort
+• Obsessive-Compulsive Disorder (OCD): 5-HTP, Inositol, Milk Thistle (Silybum Marianum), N-Acetylcysteine, St. John’s Wort

-• PTSD: Inositol, Omega-3 Fatty Acids, Lavender, St. John’s Wort
+• Post-Traumatic-Stress Disorder (PTSD): Inositol, Omega-3 Fatty Acids, Lavender, St. John’s Wort

 • Schizophrenia: B-Vitamins, Choline, D-Alanine, D-Serine, Melatonin, N-Acetylcysteine, Omega-3 Fatty Acids, Sarcosine

-Besides natural supplements, there are other ways in which you can ease symptoms brought on by mental illness.
-These include, but aren’t limited to:
+Besides natural supplements, there are other ways to ease mental health symptoms.
+These include:

 Create

-It’s been proven that people who take time to be creative are often rewarded with a sense of satisfaction.
+It’s been proven that people who take time to be creative are rewarded with a sense of satisfaction.
 Especially when this creation involves your hands.
-Activities such as painting or knitting cause your brain and body to connect in a way which is very beneficial to your mental health.
+Activities such as painting or knitting cause your brain and body to connect beneficially to your mental health. ¹¹

 Exercise